adnan-sam/Simon-Game/README.md

 ### Technologies Used

-JQuery - I have used jQuery to simplify DOM manipulation Bootsrap - I have used bootsrap for icons and effects Font Awesome - I have used font awesome to add some different font onto my website.
+JQuery - I have used jQuery to simplify DOM manipulation <br>
+Font Awesome - I have used font awesome to add some different font onto my website. <br>
-CSS - For styling the game
+CSS - For styling the game <br>
-HTML - For the elements of the game
+HTML - For the elements of the game <br>